 Asset.Insight. created a proof of concept for the project and turned to Xomnia to help turn it into a scalable solution.
-The key to the success of this project was enabling the vast amount of data to be easily and conveniently discoverable by VolkerWessels employees once it was migrated to the cloud.
-This saves time and reduces the expenses by preventing duplicate work.
+In order to save time and prevent duplicate work, the challenge was to make this vast amount of data easily searchable and convenient to use.

-In collaboration with the Asset.Insight. team, we created a platform for users within and outside of VolkerWessels to safely store large 3D datasets.
-Through the webportal or API’s, users can search through these data sets and can download (parts) of the files.
+In collaboration with the Asset.Insight. team, we created a platform to safely store large 3D datasets, accessible to users within and outside of VolkerWessels.
+Through a web portal as well as APIs, users can search through these data sets and can download partial or complete files.

-The next step is to enable the user to not only download 3D point clouds, but also apply state-of-the-art algorithms on the point clouds on the platform.
-For example, if a client would like to know the location and height of all trees in an area, the user can select that area and the algorithm is applied on the available 3D point cloud data in that area.
+As a next step, we enabled the user of this platform to not only download 3D point clouds, but to also apply state-of-the-art algorithms on the point clouds on the platform.
+For example, if a client would like to know the location and height of all trees in an area, the user can select that area and an algorithm for estimating tree height is applied on the available 3D point cloud data in that area.

 With Azure Active Directory integration, clients can seamlessly use the same credentials they use within their company to authenticate to Asset.Insight.’s services.
 Azure Data Lake Storage is used to provide a scalable and fault tolerant storage solution with isolation between each clients’ provisioned storage.

 The various processing tasks to be carried out are scheduled on a Kubernetes cluster for scalability and efficient use of resources.
-We utilised Cesium and their 3D tiles standard in order to display available data in 3D, overlayed on existing maps and terrain models.
+We utilized Cesium and their 3D tiles standard in order to display available data in 3D, overlaid on existing maps and terrain models.

 The immediate business impact is two-fold.
-Sharing the 3D point clouds through a platform, which is always accessible, enables the clients to easily find and re-use the 3D point cloud data for all projects.
-The solution does not limit itself to 3D point clouds; any type of files can be uploaded and be made available.
-Furthermore, clients can have easy access to the results of algorithms which can be applied on the uploaded data.
+Sharing the 3D point clouds through a platform, which is always accessible and is updated instantaneously with 3D point cloud data as soon as it is collected, enables the clients to easily find and re-use the 3D point cloud data for all projects.
+The solution does not limit itself to 3D point clouds; any type of file can be uploaded and made available.
+Furthermore, clients can have easy access to the results of algorithms that are applied on the uploaded data.